open-contracting/infrastructure/docs/about.md

 * **Project identifier research (June/July 2018)** - identifying the opportunities to bring together data on projects through use of unique project identifiers.

-* **Schema and guidance development (July - September 2018)** - providing a clearly documented approach to the use of the core Open Contracting Data Standard (and extensions if appropriate) to provide the proactive disclosures required by CoST, and outlining implementation models for this.
+* **Schema and guidance development (July - September 2018)** - providing a clearly documented approach to the use of the core Open Contracting Data Standard (and extensions if appropriate) to provide the proactive disclosures needed by CoST, and outlining implementation models for this.

 * **Implementation resources (October 2018 - February 2019)** - creating guidance for implementers seeking to deploy the open contracting data standard for infrastructure projects